Consensys-Network-State/ds3/packages/ui/src/components/accordion/README.md

 ### Colors

 Apply semantic color schemes for different contexts and states.
+Colors are now handled by the Card component's color system.

 ```tsx live
 <View className="space-y-4">